Do electric cars actually save you money?

 With the average Australian driving 15,000km per year, this equates to a cost of $0.14 per km for petrol cars and 0.04c per km for EVs (or an electric car cost per 100km of $4).

-For those with solar panels at home who are able to store their own electricity, the real cost of powering an EV effectively comes down to zero.
+For those with solar panels at home who are able to store their own electricity, the real cost of powering an EV can effectively come down to zero.

 Electric vehicle incentives

-Australia currently doesn’t offer any national incentives or subsidies in regards to EVs, although Queensland, Victoria and the ACT give discounts on stamp duty and registration, with the latter announcing it will be offering free registration for electric cars and interest-free loans of up to $15,000 for EVs.
+Australia currently doesn’t offer any national incentives or subsidies in regards to the purchase price of EVs, although Queensland, Victoria, NSW and the ACT give discounts on stamp duty and registration, with the latter announcing it will be offering free registration for electric cars and interest-free loans of up to $15,000 for EVs.

-Some EVs also benefit from the higher Luxury Car Tax threshold for fuel-efficient vehicles priced between $68,740 and $77,565 that consume 7.0L per 100km or less, although at present this only benefits the Tesla Model 3 Plus and BMW i3 S (based on cost, obviously all EVs are more fuel efficient).
+Some EVs also benefit from the higher Luxury Car Tax threshold for fuel-efficient vehicles priced between $68,740 and $77,565 that consume 7.0L per 100km or less, although at present this primarily benefits the Tesla Model 3 (based on cost, obviously all EVs are more fuel efficient).

 For comparison, the UK offers free registration for all EVs that cost less than £40,000 ($73,600), and anyone buying an EV or PHEV in the UK will have 35 per cent of the rego cost covered, up to £3500 ($6440).

-The Victorian government has chosen to go in the exact opposite direction of incentives by proposing to implement a 2.5c per km road tax on zero-emission vehicles such as EVs and hydrogen fuel cell vehicles and 2.0c per km on PHEVs.
+The Victorian government has chosen to go in the exact opposite direction of incentives by proposing to implement a 2.5c per km road tax on zero-emission vehicles such as EVs and hydrogen fuel cell vehicles and 2.0c per km on PHEVs (which also have to pay fuel excise at the bowser).

 Electric car maintenance costs vs petrol